NBA Finals: 1980s: Celtics–Lakers rivalry and "Bad Boys" Pistons

-In the following two seasons, the aging Celtics failed to reach the Finals, becoming overshadowed by the rise of the Detroit Pistons.
-The Lakers managed to defend their title in the 1988 Finals, winning the series in 7 games against the Pistons.
-They then became the first team to win back-to-back NBA titles since 1969.
+In the following two seasons, the Celtics failed to reach the Finals, becoming overshadowed by the Detroit Pistons.
+The Lakers defended their title in the 1988 NBA Finals, winning the series in 7 games against the Pistons.
+They became the first team to win back-to-back NBA titles since 1969.
 Seeking a three-peat in 1989, the Lakers were swept by the Pistons in a rematch of the previous year's Finals.
-In 1990, the Pistons then went back-to-back after defeating the Clyde Drexler-led Portland Trail Blazers in five games, attaining the nickname "Bad Boys" due to their rough, physical play led by a Hall of Fame back court in Joe Dumars and Isiah Thomas and a rugged front court in Dennis Rodman and Bill Laimbeer.
+The Pistons were nicknamed the "Bad Boys" due to their rough, physical play led by future Hall of Fame guards Joe Dumars and Isiah Thomas and a rugged front court with Bill Laimbeer and Dennis Rodman.
+In 1990, the Pistons went back-to-back, defeating the Clyde Drexler-led Portland Trail Blazers in five games.